Pasuruan

-Pasuruan (Pasoeroean) is a city in East Java, Java, Indonesia.
-It had a population of 186,262 at the 2010 Census and 208,006 at the 2020 Census.
+Pasuruan (Pasoeroean) is a city in East Java Province of Java, Indonesia.
+It had a population of 186,262 at the 2010 Census and 208,006 at the 2020 Census; the official estimate as at mid 2024 was 213,469 (comprising 106,811 males and 106,658 females).

-It is surrounded by, but administratively separate from, Pasuruan Regency.
-It is located around 65 kilometers southeast of Surabaya.
+It is surrounded on the landward side by, but is administratively separate from, Pasuruan Regency.
+On the north side it faces onto the Madura Strait.
+It is located around 65 kilometres southeast of Surabaya, the provincial capital.

 Administrative districts

-Pasuruan is divided into four districts (kecamatan), tabulated below with areas and their population at the 2010 and 2020 Censuses.
+Pasuruan is divided into four districts (kecamatan), tabulated below with their areas and their populations at the 2010 and 2020 Censuses, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (urban kelurahan) and their names, and the postal codes.

-Note: (a) Panggungrejo District created since 2010 from parts of neighbouring districts; its population in 2010 is included with that of the districts from which it was formed.
+Note: (a) except Sekargadung kelurahan (which has a postcode of 67127) and Pohjentrek kelurahan (which has a postcode of 67171).(b) Panggungrejo District created since 2010 from parts of neighbouring districts; its population in 2010 is included with that of the districts from which it was formed.

 Climate

 Pasuruan has a tropical savanna climate (Aw) with little to no rainfall from May to November and heavy rainfall from December to April.